 Parenting Tips That Also Work On Partners

-5 pieces of parenting advice that you can also use to influence your partner’s behavior and enhance couple relationship closeness.
+5 pieces of parenting advice that you can also use to influence your partner’s behaviour and enhance couple relationship closeness.

-1. “Catch Them Being Good” aka give attention to behaviors you want to increase.
+1. “Catch Them Being Good” aka give attention to behaviours you want to increase.

 Attention is one of the most powerful reinforcers/rewards i.e. people generally like attention.

-Whenever your partner does a behavior you want them to do more often, don’t overlook the opportunity to give them positive attention.
+Whenever your partner does a behaviour you want them to do more often, don’t overlook the opportunity to give them positive attention.

-Giving positive attention to wanted behaviors is usually more effective for changing behavior than giving negative attention when someone isn’t doing what you want them to do.
+Giving positive attention to wanted behaviours is usually more effective for changing behaviour than giving negative attention when someone isn’t doing what you want them to do.

-2. When You’re Trying to Get your Partner to Increase a Behavior, Use Varied Rewards and Choose Rewards that are Strong Motivators For the Specific Individual
+2. When You’re Trying to Get your Partner to Increase a Behaviour, Use Varied Rewards and Choose Rewards that are Strong Motivators For the Specific Individual

 Alternate: